jimmoffitt/pi-adventures/README.md

  [Example code](https://github.com/jimmoffitt/pi-adventures/blob/master/notify/tweet/post_tweet.rb)
    + Note: failed to build native extensions before the previous ruby install.

-### Java example

-[] TODO

 ## Consuming data from Gnip

-The use-case driving these experiments is enabling a device to listen for commands via Twitter.
+The use-case driving these experiments is enabling a device to listen for Twitter events, and notify a remote subscriber of an event...

 Data can be received by either making polls on some interval, or streaming in realtime.

+### High-level developer summary

++ Tweets encoded on JSON.
+JSON written with UTF-8 character sets.
++ Example code is based on 'original' JSON format.
+Referred to by Gnip products as 'original' format.
+If you are more accustom to the 'activity format (AS)' format, any parsing details should be relatively easy to convert to the original format.
+See [HERE]() for more details.

 + Polling systems based on Gnip Search APIs (or Twitter public APIs) should be relatively easy to set-up.
+    + Need poll managers.
 + Realtime streaming may be overkill but seems like an interesting POC, enabling realtime control with low latency.

 ## Restful Search APIs